 Little Rhode Island has a flourishing Society which is always doing something to put into practice its aims and to sustain the interest of the members.
 It has placed a tablet upon the spot where Roger Williams and his five colleagues landed at State Rock, on the western shore of Seekonk River.
-A year-book has been published, and prizes are offered for Colonial literary work.
-The Society's registrar, Mrs. Joshua Wilbour, has also been a leader in the Daughters of the American Revolution.
-One of her great progenitors was the pioneer settler Roger Williams.
+A year-book has been published, and prizes are offered for Colonial literary membership in the Vir-